Cost of education increases for all students at Northwest College-Eugene in 2022-23 school year

 Related

-Cost of attending University of Oregon increases for all students in 2022-23 school year
+Cost of college increased for all Bushnell University students during 2022-23 school year

-The University of Oregon increased in-state tuition by 4.4% for the 2022-23 academic year, according to recent data, according to the latest disclosure from the National Center for Education Statistics.
+Tuition increased by 2.8% for the 2022-23 academic year at Bushnell University, according to the latest data release, according to the latest disclosure from the National Center for Education Statistics.

 Trending